foundata/guidelines/ansible-style-guide.md

 **Reasoning:**

 * The map syntax is far easier to read and less error prone.
-* Version control diffs are less noisy and more meaningful (for example only new and changed lines are getting touched.)
+* Version control diffs are less noisy and more meaningful as only new and changed parameters are getting highlighted.